memfault/interrupt/_posts/2021-02-14-arm-semihosting.md

 If `initialise_monitor_handles` is called before enabling the semihosting in the server, a `HardFault` may occur due to an unexpected debug event.

-Once semihosting enabled, you can run your program from `gdb`, and the semihosting operation will be handled by the `gdbserver`.
+Once semihosting is enabled, you can run your program from `gdb`, and the semihosting operation will be handled by the `gdbserver`.

 Isn't it great? 😋